rupafn/portfolio-starter/README.md

 # Portfolio Starter Kit

 Welcome to the **Portfolio Starter Kit**!
 This repository is designed for individuals who want to build an impressive portfolio while job hunting.
-It includes projects and templates to showcase your skills effectively.
+It includes project ideas and templates to showcase your skills effectively.

 ---